AmyTroutman/NG421_wk2_day1_OnlineStore/README.md

 * Create a method for `getShoppingCart` with return type `Array<Product>`
 * Create a method for `addToCart` that takes an argument product of type `Product` and pushes it to the shopping cart array
 * Make sure to import the service and add to the providers array in `app.module.ts`.
 The generator might not do this.
+//no longer necessary because of angular 8 using providedIn
 ### app.component.ts
 * Create a property called products of type `Array<Product>`
 * Implement a constructor and `ngOnInit`